joelseq/dbrunner/README.md

 - [ ] Multiple instances of the same database
 - [ ] Import/export configurations
 - [x] Container logs viewer

+## Disclaimer

+This project is mostly vibe-coded and built as a tool for my personal development workflow.
+No guarantees are made regarding code quality, comprehensive testing, or fitness for your specific use case.
+Use at your own risk, and feel free to fork and adapt to your needs!

 ## License